heatherpiper/color-highlighter/README.md

    - Highlight in codeblocks: Only highlights color codes within triple backticks (codeblocks).
 4. Choose your preferred highlighting style:
    - Background: Highlights color codes by changing their background color
+   - Border: Highlights color codes by adding a solid color border
+   - Colored Square: Highlights color codes by adding a small colored square following the color code
    - Underline: Highlights color codes by adding a solid color underline
-   - Colored Square: Highlights color codes by adding a small preview square following the color code

 **Note:** After changing any settings, you may need to reload any open notes to see the changes take effect.